 There are 3 main ways to test and discover your MTHFR gene status:

-If you have chronic disease or you don’t feel well, then it’s likely that various factors have caused an expression of your gene – it is then important for you to seek assistance in understanding your MTHFR mutation and address it.
+If you have chronic disease or you don’t feel well, then it’s likely that various factors have caused an expression of your MTHFR gene mutation – it is then important for you to seek assistance in understanding your MTHFR mutation and address it.

 - MTHFR C677T heterozygous = 30-40% loss of function